JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/WiFi-RTS/sketch).

-Note that this reduces but does not eliminate the Hidden Node problem, the RTS and CTS packets can still collide.
-Throughput may increase since the large packets are no longer colliding, just the small RTS/CTS packets.
-Small packets are less likely to collide and can recover faster.
+We see that hidden nodes A and B avoided colliding, unlike previously.
+This is because of the NAV virtual carrier-sensing, where node A can now detect when node B is sending.
+Note that this reduces, but does not eliminate, the Hidden Node problem.
+RTS and CTS packets can still collide, as we see when all the nodes attempt to transmit at once and the RTS packet of node A and B collide.

+Hidden node issues should now be regulated to just the RTS/CTS packets (ignoring nodes just joining a network for the first time), and small packets are less likely to collide and can recover faster, so we should expect much smaller intervals of interference.
+We essentially just shrunk the interval of time in which the Hidden Node problem can occur.

 But oftentimes RTS/CTS is turned off on your router, as plain old CSMA/CA does well enough, and the overhead of RTS/CTS can sometimes outweigh the benefits it provides.